Royals vs. Mariners Player Props Betting Odds

 Rodríguez Stats

-- Rodriguez has recorded at least one hit in two games in a row.
-In his last five games he is hitting .208 with three doubles, a home run, a walk and nine RBI.
+- Rodriguez hopes to build on a three-game hitting streak in this matchup.
+During his last five outings he is hitting .240 with three doubles, a home run, a walk and nine RBI.

 Rodríguez Recent Games